valeratrades/dots/README.md

 My Arch Linux configuration files

 ## Format
-All repositiories have their original full paths on my machine.
+All repositiories have their original full paths.
 That allows for most intuitive and quick setup of a new machine.